Mark-Kramer/Case-Studies-Python/content/06/filtering-scalp-eeg.md

 We concluded by reanalyzing the EEG data.
 To do so, we first lowpass filtered the data and then computed the evoked response and trial-averaged spectrum.
 After filtering, we found a significant evoked response in the data.
 Consistent with our initial conjecture, the evoked response was hidden by the high-amplitude 60 Hz noise present in the original signal.
 Upon filtering to remove this noise, the evoked response became clear.

 The design and application of filters is an enormous and rich field of study.
-The goal of this chapter is not a thorough discussion of filtering.
+The goal of this notebook is not a thorough discussion of filtering.
 Instead, we introduced only a handful of filtering concepts that motivate a basic understanding of filtering.
-These concepts extend directly from ideas developed to compute the spectrum in chapters [3](../03) and [4](../04).
+These concepts extend directly from ideas developed to compute the spectrum in notebooks [3](../03) and [4](../04).
 Through tools such as the Fourier transform and convolution, we are able to visualize and apply filters in the frequency and time domains.
 These same tools apply and provide context for alternative approaches to filtering.
 For further details in the design and application of filters see [[Percival & Walden, 1998](https://doi.org/10.1017/CBO9780511622762), [Priestley, 1981](https://buprimo.hosted.exlibrisgroup.com/permalink/f/1du03mk/ALMA_BOSU121668583370001161)].
-We apply filters in [chapter 7](../07) to assess cross-frequency coupling in neural field data.
+We apply filters in [notebook 7](../07) to assess cross-frequency coupling in neural field data.

 [Back to Top](#top)